 My two books on Shanxi (2007) and Shaanbei (2009), focusing on the shawm bands but also adducing other major genres, were indeed quite a lengthy interlude between my detailed studies of one village (2004) and then one household (2016).

 And once I was able to devote my attentions to the Li family Daoists again, I made a point of first unearthing their manuals (since they had no practical use for them, this meant cajoling Li Manshan into finding them, a long process over several visits); and then reading and exploring with him their relation with changing practice— their mismatch with rituals as performed.
-You (and Johnson) can read all about it in my new book.
+You (and Johnson) can read all about it in my recent book, and still more vividly, film.

 For mature and generous pensées on recent works about religion in north China, including Johnson’s and mine, see the review essay by Vincent Goossaert,

-As field reports on Daoist ritual in southeast China continue to amass, I’m all agog (a complete gog) to read studies of the innumerable local Daoist traditions of north China—not only south Shanxi and south Hebei, but others that I outlined in my book In search of the folk Daoists of north China like those of Gansu—and indeed Shandong, Henan, and the northeast.
+As field reports on Daoist ritual in southeast China continue to amass, I’m all agog (a complete gog) to read studies of the innumerable local Daoist traditions of north China.
+These are the theme of my 2010 book In search of the folk Daoists of north China and many posts on this blog (notably those collected under Local ritual), but there is still much to explore.